 - 2 tablespoons and 2 teaspoons light corn syrup

 - 1 teaspoon vanilla extract

-- 2 pounds good quality tempered chocolate or 2 pounds of good quality chocolate chips plus 2 tablespoons of shortening or cocoa butter**
+- 1 pound good quality tempered chocolate plus 1 tablespoon of shortening or cocoa butter or coconut oil.

 - Combine the all-purpose flour, whole wheat flour, salt and baking soda and set aside.

 - In a standing mixer fitted with the paddle, beat the butter with the confectioners' sugar and granulated sugar until light and fluffy.
 Beat in the egg, followed by the honey, cream and vanilla.
 Add the flour mixture and stir until a dough forms.

 - Pat the dough into a 1/4 inch thick (thinner, if you prefer) slab on large baking sheet lined with parchment paper or nonstick foil.
 Chill for at least 30 minutes or until very firm.
 Dough starts out very soft, so chilling is necessary.